benleppke/benleppke.github.io/index.md

 title: Ben Leppke
 ---

-I’m a System and Network Administrator living in the Kansas City area.
-I currently work at [Ad Astra](https://www.aais.com/) and I’ve been working with computer systems in education and healthcare for over 20 years!
-I’m always interested to hear about new opportunities, feel free to reach out and say hello!
+I’m a system administrator and devops engineer with a passion for design and open-source.
+I’ve been working with networks in education and healthcare for over 20 years!
+Feel free to reach out and say hello!